NYC weather: Scattered showers, storms possible this weekend

 - Scattered showers and storms are possible Saturday.
 Highs will be in the 80s, with lows in the high-60s.

-- Scattered showers are also possible Sunday, mainly during the p.m. hours.
-Highs will be in the low-80s, with lows in the high-60s.
+- Scattered showers and storms are also possible Sunday.
+Highs will be in the low-80s, with lows in the low-70s.